-The residential real estate markets in the five county region from Merced to Kern has strengthened since 2013 and that trend has continued into the fourth quarter of 2018.
-The severe declines in residential construction and home prices that began in 2008 have ended and home prices are now rising on a year-over-year basis.
-The sustained period of double-digit price declines from 2008-2011 adversely impacted our operations and increased the levels of nonperforming assets, increased expenses related to foreclosed properties, and decreased profit margins.
-As we continue our business development and expansion efforts throughout our market areas, we will also maintain our commitment to the reduction of nonperforming assets and provision of options for borrowers experiencing difficulties.
+The residential real estate markets in the five county region from Merced to Kern has strengthened greatly and that trend has continued into the fourth quarter of 2019.
+Housing in the Central Valley continues to be relatively more affordable than the major metropolitan areas in California.
+As the Company continues its business development and expansion efforts throughout its market areas, it maintains its commitment to the reduction of nonperforming assets and provision of options for borrowers experiencing difficulties.
 Those options include combinations of rate and term concessions, as well as forbearance agreements with borrowers.
-Median sales prices and housing start numbers improved in the five county region from Merced to Kern beginning in 2013.

-We continue to emphasize relationship banking and core deposit growth, and have focused greater attention on the Bank's market area of Fresno, Madera, and Kern Counties, as well as Campbell, in Santa Clara County.
-The San Joaquin Valley and other California markets are also exhibiting stronger demand for construction lending and commercial lending from small- and medium-size businesses, as commercial and residential real estate markets have shown improvements.
+The Company emphasizes relationship banking and core deposit growth, and has focused greater attention on the Bank's market area of Fresno, Madera, and Kern Counties, as well as Campbell, in Santa Clara County.
+The San Joaquin Valley and other California markets are exhibiting strong demand for construction lending and commercial lending from small- and medium-size businesses, as commercial and residential real estate markets have shown improvements.